 Too Much Exercise Raises Cortisol

-If your cortisol is already high, intense exercise makes it worse.
-More cardio equals more cortisol equals more belly fat storage.
-Your body sees exercise as another stressor, not a beneficial activity.
-Inflammation increases, and weight loss stops completely.
+If cortisol is already high, intense exercise raises it further.
+More cortisol means more belly fat storage.
+Your body sees exercise as another stressor, not a benefit.

 Restriction Triggers Leptin Resistance

-Chronic dieting makes leptin resistance worse.
+Chronic dieting worsens leptin resistance.
 Your brain thinks you're starving, so hunger increases and metabolism slows.
-This is the classic "yo-yo dieting" pattern: lose weight, gain it back plus more, repeat.
+This is the classic yo-yo pattern.

 Why Your Doctor Says "Just Eat Less" (And Why That Doesn't Work)